Devonté Hynes

 DH

 Way too long.
 [Laughs.]
-The first Test Icicles’ record was released in 2004.
+The first Test Icicles record came out in 2004.
 The music we made as a group has been consumed in a million different ways since then.
-Up until the third Blood Orange record, Cupid Deluxe, I just released music and it was almost like a void.
-People would maybe come to it, however they found it, and then it would be a year and then people would start saying things to me.
-The third record is where I saw the curve shift, which is based on the increase in popularity and at the same time a different form of consumption normalizing.
-It was wild seeing the industry shift with streaming where it became a place where you released music and then you knew immediately how people felt about it.
+Up until the third Blood Orange record, Cupid Deluxe, I would just release music into what felt like a void.
+People might find it, and a year later someone would say something.
+That third record was when I saw the curve shift.
+There was more attention, and also a new kind of consumption becoming normal.
+Streaming changed everything—you’d put something out and immediately see how people felt about it.

 EO